Skip to content

 d_max = 0, 1, 2, 3

 target_values and d_max must both have n_seq_channels numbers, one for each channel.
 See call spots for details on how to set the values.
+If you are unsure, set target_values to all ones and d_max to the brightest channel in each dye.

 Unique anchor raw file indices